Rescue Scottish Pets

 Sex: Male

-if you think you could offer Hamish a home please don’t hesitate to get in touch.
+if you think you could offer Ziggy a home please don’t hesitate to get in touch.

 Adoption Form Contact Shelter More Shelter Pets